10 FAQs About Alternative Payment Models (APMs)

-On October 14, 2016, CMS released the final rule for one of the most bipartisan and significant legislative changes to Medicare in a generation, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-MACRA repeals the Medicare Part B Sustainable Growth Rate (SGR) reimbursement formula and replaces it with a new value-based reimbursement system called the Quality Payment Program (QPP).
+On November 2, 2017, CMS released the 2018 Quality Payment Program (QPP) final rule (easier-to-read format here) in accordance with one of the most bipartisan and significant legislative changes to Medicare in a generation, the Medicare Access and CHIP Re-authorization Act of 2015 (MACRA).
+MACRA repeals the legacy Medicare Part B Sustainable Growth Rate (SGR) reimbursement formula and replaces it with the QPP, a new value-based reimbursement system impacting Part B payments to clinicians nationally.
 The QPP consists of two major tracks:

-Advanced APMs are value-based payment programs operated by CMS which meet minimum requirements for the use of certified EHR technology, quality measurement and the level of financial risk placed upon clinicians.
+CMS predicts that 185,000 to 250,000 clinicians in 2018 will participate in Advanced APMs.
+Advanced APMs are value-based payment programs operated by CMS which meet minimum requirements for the use of certified EHR technology, quality measurement, and the level of financial risk placed upon clinicians.
 These minimum requirements distinguish Advanced APMs from APMs generally.
-Qualifying participants in Advanced APMs can earn an annual 5% Part B incentive (paid 2019 - 2024) and are exempt from MIPS.
-In addition, starting in 2026, Advanced APM qualifying participants will accrue a higher annual Part B physician fee schedule (PFS) increase of 0.75%, rather than 0.25%.
-CMS predicts that 100,000 Part B clinicians will participate in Advanced APMs in 2017, the first QPP performance year.
+Qualifying participants in Advanced APMs can earn an annual 5% Medicare Part B incentive (paid 2019 – 2024) and an exemption from MIPS.
+In addition, starting in 2026, Advanced APM qualifying participants will accrue a higher annual Part B physician fee schedule (PFS) increase of 0.75%, rather than 0.25% for other clinicians.

 Read on for some of the most frequently asked questions about APMs and Advanced APMs, in particular.